-a) New housing development proposals should provide a mixture of housing types specifically to meet identified local needs.
-In the plan period to 2031 the following dwellings are required to meet demographic projections: 2 x 2-bed; 6 x 3-bed; and 3 x 4-bed; and b) An affordable housing requirement of 40% of the site yield, in line with HDC policy, to be focused around 2-bed bungalows; and c) Each dwelling will be built to building regulations standard M4(2) Category 2:

-Accessible and adaptable dwellings; and

-d) The scheme will be built out in 'character areas', each of between 5-6 dwellings, reflecting the building style prevalent in Hallaton in accordance with Policy HDE1 Design Standards.
+- a) New housing development proposals should provide a mixture of housing types specifically to meet identified local needs based on an up to date assessment of need.
+Currently the following dwellings are required to meet demographic projections: 2 x 2-bed; 6 x 3-bed; and 3 x 4-bed; and - b) An affordable housing requirement of 40% of the site yield, in line with HDC policy, to be focused around 2-bed bungalows; and - c) Each dwelling will be built to building regulations standard M4(2) Category 2: Accessible and adaptable dwellings; and - d) The scheme will be built out in 'character areas', each of between 5-6 dwellings, reflecting the building style prevalent in Hallaton in accordance with Policy HDE1 Design Standards.